Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 1. How do VAEs perform with different amounts of learner data?
 1. Do some hidden distributions work better than others?

+I have tentative answers for the first question.
 ## Future Work